-Miriam Mahdaviani Adjunct Assistant Professor of Dance
+Miriam Mahdaviani Lecturer in Dance

 Miriam Mahdaviani is a Visiting Assistant Professor of Dance at Vassar College.
 She danced for the New York City Ballet, after studying at the School of American Ballet under the direction of George Balanchine.
 While at NYCB, she launched her choreographic career, creating several ballets for that company as well as for companies and colleges around the country.
 At Vassar, Ms. Mahdaviani teaches ballet technique and pointe classes from the Upper Beginner through Intermediate levels, coaches students in the classical repertoire, teaches Balanchine technique and variations, and choreographs for the Vassar Repertory Dance Theatre.